scipr-lab/libsnark/README.md

     Set the C++ compiler optimization flags, overriding the default (e.g., `-DOPT_FLAGS="-Os -march=i386"`).

+*   `cmake -DDEPENDS_DIR=...`

+    Sets the dependency installation directory to the provided path (default: installs dependencies in the respective dependency folders)

 Not all combinations are tested together or supported by every part of the codebase.